Myrtle

 Note(s)This section has been translated automatically.

-Naturopathy: Myrtus communis is the parent plant of Myrti Folium (Folia Myrti), the myrtle leaves used for medicinal purposes.
+Naturopathy: Myrtus communis is the parent plant of Myrti Folium (Folia Myrti), the myrtle leaves used medicinally.
 The essential oil of the leaves has a secretolytic effect.
-In Externa myrtle extracts have an anti-inflammatory effect.
+In topicals, myrtle extracts have an anti-inflammatory effect.

-Cosmetics: Under the INCI designation "Myrtus communis oil" the essential oil from the branches and leaves (possibly also the blossoms) of the myrtle bush which is obtained by steam distillation is used in cosmetic formulations.
+Cosmetics: Under the INCI designation"Myrtus communis oil", the essential oil obtained by steam distillation from the twigs and leaves (possibly also the flowers) of the myrtle bush is used in cosmetic formulations.

-Myrtle extracts also have a culinary significance.
-They serve as a spice for meat dishes (e.g. in sausage mortadella), are used in the production of liqueurs (Mirto Rosso).
+Myrtle extracts also have culinary significance.
+They are used as a spice for meat dishes (e.g. in mortadella sausage) and in the production of liqueurs (Mirto Rosso).

 LiteratureThis section has been translated automatically.